treasure-data/treasure-boxes/scenarios/account_reporting/README.md

 # How to Run

-1. Update the values in `config.yml`.
+1. Update the values in `config.yml`:
-- `td_api_endpoint` and `cdp_api_endpoint` - The API base urls for your region can be found here: https://api-docs.treasuredata.com/en/overview/aboutendpoints/#treasure-data-api-baseurls
+- `td_api_baseurl` and `cdp_api_baseurl` - The API base urls for your region can be found here: https://api-docs.treasuredata.com/en/overview/aboutendpoints/#treasure-data-api-baseurls
 - `reporting_database` - Sets the database the data will be ingested to.
 This database must exist prior to running the workflow.

 2. Upload the workflow with TD CLI.